Authored By :

 Nehemiah 2:17-18, KJV

-Ironically, similar to the situation which exists at this current time in the U.S.A. in regards to the construction of a southern border wall, and as had occurred years before, the enemies of the Jews became privy to Nehemiah's plans.
+Ironically, similar to the situation which exists at this current time in the U.S.A. in regard to the construction of a southern border wall, and as had occurred years before, the enemies of the Jews became privy to Nehemiah's plans.
 So, they immediately began to mock the Jews, and to oppose them, and to stir up trouble, as the following group of verses clearly indicate:

 "But it came to pass, that when Sanballat heard that we builded the wall, he was wroth, and took great indignation, and mocked the Jews.
 And he spake before his brethren and the army of Samaria, and said, What do these feeble Jews? will they fortify themselves? will they sacrifice? will they make an end in a day? will they revive the stones out of the heaps of the rubbish which are burned?
 Now Tobiah the Ammonite was by him, and he said, Even that which they build, if a fox go up, he shall even break down their stone wall . . .
 But it came to pass, that when Sanballat, and Tobiah, and the Arabians, and the Ammonites, and the Ashdodites, heard that the walls of Jerusalem were made up, and that the breaches began to be stopped, then they were very wroth, And conspired all of them together to come and to fight against Jerusalem, and to hinder it."